deepanshs/mrsimulator/docs/user_guide/method/method.rst

-Since only one transition was selected in each SpectralEvent, the expected (and default) behavior is that there is a mixing (transfer) of coherence between those the symmetric triple-quantum and central transitions, forming the desired transition pathway.
+Since only one transition was selected in each SpectralEvent, the expected (and default) behavior is that there is a mixing (transfer) of coherence between the symmetric triple-quantum and central transitions, forming the desired transition pathway.

 However, when multiple transition pathways are present in a method, you may need